 -Use grapefruit and salt as a tub or stovetop scrub: This do-it-yourself trick removes thick grime and dirt rings off your shower area and does amazing work on cast iron tubs.
 It’s a quick and easy alternative to labor-intensive and time-consuming scrubbing.

 -Clean drains with baking soda and vinegar: Ditch the lye-based drain cleaners and opt for a natural do-it-yourself trick instead.
 Simply pour one cup of baking soda down a dry, empty sink followed by two cups of boiling water down the drain.
 After a few minutes, pour one additional cup of baking soda down the drain and add one cup of white vinegar.
 Plug up the drain immediately.
 You will soon see bubbles foaming.
 When the bubbles have died down, add the remaining boiling water down the drain.

 -Remove Hard Water Stains With a Lemon: You don’t need harsh chemicals to tackle hard water stains in the shower.
-A fresh lemon will do the trick with a quick swipe and rinse
+Fresh lemon will do the trick with a quick wipe and rinse

 Instead of planning out an entire day of cleaning that interferes with your time with the kids, Lauren McCann, brand manager for the Rug Doctor, recommends spending a few minutes cleaning each day.
 “It might not seem like a lot, but taking a little time out of the day to do this will eliminate long, daunting tasks toward the end of the week,” she says.

 It helps to tackle one room at a time, too.
 Designate the kitchen for Mondays, the living room for Tuesdays, etc., to ease your mind and your to-do list each week.
 “Who says you have to do everything at once?” says McCann.
 “Having a sole focus every day or week will leave you not feeling rushed to get through it all.”